 The first part of the hike will mostly follow the roped western boundary of the ski area, with the groomed ski runs on your left, and Bagley Creek to your right (it may be completely covered with snow).
 Unless it is snowing profusely, you should be able to see plenty of tracks from other hikers.
 Follow them!

 As you come to the last part where the snowshoe and downhill ski paths run alongside each other, you will encounter a short very steep section.
 This is the most difficult part of the hike… don’t worry though, it will be over before you know it!

 The trail will level out again for a little while before you climb one last section up to the ridge.
 I would recommend hiking the entire way for the best 360-degree mountain views.

 every part of the trail has insane views if you get a clear day

 Once you are at the top you will see Mount Shuksan to the east and Mount Baker to the west, along with many other peaks of the Cascade Range.
 Have a snack, be sure to drink some water, and enjoy the unparalleled views before heading back down to the car (or you can camp up there… keep reading for more info!)

-Note: when in the backcountry, I always use some sort of GPS device.
+Safety tip: When in the backcountry, I always use some sort of GPS device.
 My preference is to download the area’s offline map via the app GAIA, though you could use an actual GPS device such as the Garmin InReach Explorer+.
 Use the GPS coordinates 48.846181, -121.692327 when plugging Artist Point in and have that to help guide your way.

 As always, being avalanche conscious is a must.
 This area does receive A LOT of snow so I recommend you check avalanche conditions via the Northwest Avalanche Center before you snowshoe to Artist Point.